N4D4V/Hebrew-Chess-Files/README.md

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension folder
+4. Click "Load unpacked" and select the `dist` folder
 5. Navigate to chess.com and enjoy Hebrew chess coordinates!

 ## Letter Mapping